fabianboesiger/bazaar/README.md

 ## Features

-- Download and store historical data from exchanges
+- Download and store historical data from exchanges.
-- Backtest your strategies using the downloaded data
+- Backtest your strategies using the downloaded data.
-- Use your strategy for live trading on different exchanges
+- Use your strategy for live trading on different exchanges.
-- GUI for viewing backtests and live trading
+- GUI for viewing backtests and live trading (Provided separately).

 ## Implemented Exchanges